-- the date we pay (or commence paying) the full Life Cover amount insured - the date the cover is cancelled and/or avoided - the date of the life insured's death - the date we receive written notification from you to cancel the cover - the cover expiry date shown on the Policy Schedule (if applicable) - if the policy is a OneCare Super policy, the date you are no longer eligible to have superannuation contributions made or transfers (as prescribed under superannuation law) to the OnePath MasterFund - the cover expiry age (if applicable):
+- the date we pay (or commence paying) the full Life Cover amount insured (or instalment) - the date the cover is cancelled and/or avoided in accordance with our legal rights - the date we cancel and/or avoid the policy because the premium has not been paid when due - the date of the life insured's death - the date we receive written notification from you to cancel the cover - the cover expiry date shown on the Policy Schedule (if applicable) - the date the Life Cover is reduced to zero as a result of payment of a TPD or Trauma Benefit under this policy or a linked policy under a SuperLink arrangement - if the policy is a OneCare Super policy, the date you are no longer eligible to have superannuation contributions made or transfers (as prescribed under superannuation law) to the OnePath MasterFund - if the policy is a OneCare Super policy, the date you are unable to roll over or transfer existing superannuation amounts from other OnePath superannuation products or external superannuation products, for their OneCare Super. - if the policy is a OneCare External Master Trust policy, the date the life insured ceases to be a member of the Master Trust - the cover expiry age (if applicable):

 The expiry age that applies if the cover is issued inside superannuation is the policy anniversary when the life insured is age 75.
-We will however accept an application for the life insured to continue the Life Cover on the same terms under a policy issued outside of superannuation without further underwriting.
+We will, however, accept an application for the life insured to continue the Life Cover on the same terms under a policy issued outside of superannuation without further underwriting.